-As a BCIT student, you should familiarize yourself with the following BCIT policies and procedures used in applying these policies:
+As a BCIT student, you should familiarize yourself with the following BCIT policies and the procedures used in applying these policies:

 Conduct and Attendance Policy: BCIT is committed to creating and maintaining an environment that is conducive to learning.
-To achieve this, students are expected to conduct themselves appropriately at all times, respecting other people's rights, property, environment, health and safety, and are held responsible for their own and collective actions.
-See page 2 of the 1997-98 Full-time Calendar for more information about this policy.
+In doing so, students are expected to conduct themselves appropriately at all times, respecting other people's rights, property, environment, health and safety, and are held responsible for their own and collective actions.
+See page 2 of the f1997-98 Full-time Calendar for more information about this policy.

-Harassment and Discrimination Policy: BCIT and its management, together with the unions and the Student Association, are committed to providing an environment where the individual differences of all students and employees are valued and respected. - an environment free from harassment and discrimination.
-See page 2 of the 1997-98 Full-time Calendar for more information about this policy.
+Harassment and Discrimination Policy: BCIT and its management, together with the unions and the Student Association, are committed to providing and environment where the individual differences of all students and employees are valued and respected -- an environment free from harassment and discrimination.
+See page a2 of the 1997-98 Full-time Calendar for more information about this policy.

-This is not a complete list of all BCIT policies relating to students.
-Other policies, including Reassessment and Appeal Policy and Freedom of Information Policy are outlined in the 1997-98 Full-time Calendar.
+This is not a complete list of all BCIT policies relating to students., Other policies, including Reassessment and Appeal Policy and Freedom of Information Policy are outlined in the 1997-98 Full-time Calendar.
+Check with your Program Head if you have any questions about policies that are specific to your program.